 A Comprehensive Overview: More Than Just Knowing the Subject

 "Doing" implies practical application, mastery of a skill, and tangible results.
 It's about creating, building, innovating, and achieving concrete outcomes.
-A successful entrepreneur, for example, is "doing" by building a business, creating jobs, and generating wealth.
+Which means a successful entrepreneur, for example, is "doing" by building a business, creating jobs, and generating wealth.
 A software engineer is "doing" by writing code, developing applications, and solving technical problems.
 The value of "doing" is often measured by external metrics such as profit, productivity, and innovation.

 Trends and Latest Developments in Education